Quick Links

 • Singing often, especially with others.

-• Ensuring daily time for prayer.
+• Ensuring regular times for prayer.

 • Provide opportunities for children to discuss, explore and share feelings.